In this guide, we’ll be diving into how to edit moody portraits in Lightroom.

 Pre-shoot planning example:

-“I want my subject to not be smiling, I want them to wear a dress that easily flows in the wind, I want the background of the photo to be something dramatic.”
+“I want my subject to not be smiling, I want them to wear a dress that easily flows in the wind, I want the photo's background to be something dramatic.”

-During these edits, you will want to keep an eye on your histogram as it will tell you which parts of your photo need to be brightened or darkened.
+During these edits, you will want to monitor your histogram, which will tell you which parts of your photo need to be brightened or darkened.

-After you have made your adjustments to your exposure, let’s dive into the temperature adjustment panel!
+After you have adjusted your exposure, let’s dive into the temperature adjustment panel!

 The temperature adjustment panel will allow you to add either a blue or golden tone and a green or pinkish tint to your image.